 If the purchased steppers do not match the color order in the documentation, there is no need to rewire just to change colors.
 There is not a “standard” wire color order for these parts.
 If the builder decides to reterminate to change connector types or whatever, be sure to use the same order as before.
 The spec motors also come with a datasheet or card so you can double check the work.
 One can also use a multimeter to find wire pairs in the motor by measuring continuity between leads.
 Each lead should have continuity to the other lead in its pair.

 Important: If the motors are found later on to be going the wrong direction, repinning the connectors is not required.
 The direction can be inverted in the software configuration later.

-The BOM spec PL-08N inductive probe (and the alterate Omron probe) that is used for Bed Mesh, Z Tilt Adjust (V1) or Quad Gantry Leveling (V2) needs to be powered with 12-24V, not the typical 5V that is used for end stop switches.
+The BOM spec PL-08N inductive probe (and the alterate Omron probe) that is used for Bed Mesh, Z Tilt Adjust (V1/Legacy) or Quad Gantry Leveling (V2) needs to be powered with 12-24V, not the typical 5V that is used for end stop switches.
 This is critical because if powered with 5V the sense distance is reduced enough to cause a nozzle crash.

 If not closely following the BOM spec, ensure that the inductive probe purchased is a normally closed (NC) version rather than normally open (NO).
 The configuration cannot be changed as that is built specifically from the factory.
 A normally open (NO) probe may cause crashes if a wire breaks.